-Many people leave school without a matric certificate.
-Often, they believe that they don’t need matric to make a good living.
-They may be correct, but except in cases where they can start their own business or inherit a lot of money, these people often find that many doors in the corporate and professional career sector remain closed to them.
+Many school learners unfortunately leave school without a matric certificate.
+Often, they believe they don’t need matric to make a good living.
+They may be right, but except in instances where they can start their own business or inherit a lot of money, these people often find that many doors in the corporate and professional career sector remain closed to them.

-Most people who want to study further at a college or other institute of learning after obtaining their matric certificate know that you cannot enrol for full diploma courses without a matric certificate.
-Many colleges offer shorter courses where you only need grade 10 to enrol for these courses, but they don’t culminate in National Diplomas.
+Most people, who want to further their studies at a college or other learning institution after obtaining their matric certificate, know that you cannot enrol for a full diploma course without a matric certificate.
+Many colleges offer shorter courses where you only need Grade 10 to enrol for these courses, but they don’t end with a National Diploma.
 These shorter courses are basically stepping stones to the more advanced courses you can enrol for if you have a matric certificate.
-If you want to see which courses can be studied without a matric certificate, click here.

-Answer this list of questions to determine whether having a matric certificate is important or worth the effort to you:
+Here is a list of questions to ask yourself to determine whether having a matric is important and worth the effort to you.

 - Do I want to complete my school education and pass matric?

 - Do I want to rewrite some of my matric subjects in order to enrol for a college course?